High-level CLI for Git

 git append 3-rename-bar

-The branch hierarchy is now:
+The lineage is now:

 main